holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 id = 'hc-run-dna'
 ```

-Create the test instance with the alice agent:
+Create the test instance with the 'alice' agent:

 ```toml
 [[instances]]